knaoe/computer-use-preview/README.md

 #### Slide Audio Narration

 You can have the agent narrate browser-based presentations in real time.
+Two backends are available:

+##### Say Backend (macOS only)
-Instead of scraping the DOM, every screenshot is routed to a lightweight Gemini `gemini-2.5-flash` prompt that decides whether to speak and, when appropriate, returns the narration script.
+Every screenshot is routed to a lightweight Gemini `gemini-2.5-flash` prompt that decides whether to speak and, when appropriate, returns the narration script.
+The script is then spoken using macOS `say` command.

 - macOS users can rely on the built-in `say` command; it is automatically detected when you pass `--slide-audio`.
 - Use `--slide-audio-warmup "Testing slide narration"` to trigger a short macOS `say` preview right after the browser session starts.